Underground Storage Tank

 What to Expect If Problems/Violations Are Noted

-- A Notice of Violation (NOV) may be provided at the time of the inspection or it may be mailed at a later date;
+- A Notice of Violation (NOV) may be provided at the time of the inspection or it may be mailed or emailed at a later date;

 - Most violations are minor in nature and can be addressed without escalation to a formal enforcement action;